Caltech-OCTO/Subzero.jl/documentation.md

 - Δt, which sets the number of timesteps between this process running
 - deform_on, which turns on a sub-process where a floe is deformed around the floe that is overlaps with the most during that timestep before it is fractured
 - npieces, which sets the number of pieces a floe should try to fracture into (note that this number might not be met depending on floe shape)
-- nhistory, which sets the length of stress history, stress from the previous `nhistory` timesteps, to record in order to determine a floe's current stress, which is the mean of the stress history

 Here is an example of creating your own fracture settings, using the default values:
 ```julia